qemus/qemu-arm/readme.md

 ### Are these all available options?

   No. For a complete overview of all supported settings, see the [environment variables](docs/environment.md) page.

+### How do I run Proxmox as a container?

+  If you prefer a web-based management interface, or some advanced features that this container may not offer, you can try out [dockur/proxmox](https://github.com/dockur/proxmox).

 ### How do I verify that KVM is available?